-On the opposite side of slimmed down, Celtx is one of the more advanced screenwriting softwares out there and, after Final Draft, is one of the most widely used in the film and video industry.
-However, while it does offer a free version, it’s really built to provide filmmakers with more of their paid upgrade options for scheduling and budgeting.
+On the opposite side of slimmed down, Celtx is one of the more advanced softwares out there and, after Final Draft, is one of the most widely used in the film and video industry.
+However, while it does offer a free version, it’s really built to provide filmmakers with more of their paid upgrade options for scheduling, budgeting and call sheets.
 That being said, it is definitely one of the more advanced screenwriting platforms out there and a great option to try out and get comfortable with before settling in to it being your main software.

 Limited Plan: Free